 The society was founded in 1902 by William Webster Root and a small group of medical students at the College of Physicians and Surgeons of Chicago.
 It began due to students’ lack of interest in scholarly attainment and the absence of high professional values at that time.
 Membership was based on high scholarly achievement and appropriate professional demeanor.

 In 1938, AOA began publishing a journal called ‘The Pharos’.
 It highlights the most important values of the medical profession and adds value to the life and work of its members and the noble ideals of the medical profession.
 Submission criteria can be found on their website.

-The top 25 percent of a medical school class is eligible for nomination into the society, and up to 16 percent of the class may be elected based on academic record as well as leadership, character, service to the School and the community, and demonstrated professionalism.
+The top 25 percent of a medical school class is eligible for nomination into the society, and up to 16 percent of the class may be selected based on the academic record as well as leadership, character, service to the School and the community, and demonstrated professionalism.
 Each class is considered three times: during Spring of the third year, Fall of the fourth year, and finally, Spring of the fourth year.
 Eligible candidates are determined according to academic performance weighted 20% M1, 20% M2, and 60% M3/M4.
 Typically up to 5 students are selected for AOA during the Spring of third year based primarily on academic performance.
 The majority of medical student members are inducted during the Fall of their fourth year before ERAS applications are released to programs, and are determined by a selection process conducted by current chapter members in conjunction with the Dean's Office.

 Honors and Awards

 Each year, AOA makes available to medical students and faculty more than half a million dollars in awards, research funding, fellowships, visiting professorships, and prizes that recognize the many components of an outstanding commitment and dedication to caring for others and providing high-quality health care.

 - The Edward D. Harris Professional Award

 - The Carolyn L. Kuckein Student Research Fellowships